 Smilodon fatalis—Sabertooth // Smilodon gracilis—Gracile Sabertooth // Xenosmilus sp.—Strange Cats

 Smilodon fatalis appears to be absent from the core of our region.
 This may, of course, be a matter of sampling error.
-The pattern suggests limitation to the Great Plains in our region, though it certainly is not constrained to grasslands elsewhere.
+The pattern suggests limitation to the Great Plains on the eastern edge of our region, though it certainly is not constrained to grasslands elsewhere, and then appearing again in California.
 Kurtén and Anderson (1980) report that at the time of their writing, there were more than 40 Rancholabrean sites and that records occur as far south as Peru in South America.
 They do note, however, that cave finds are relatively rare.

 Christiansen and Harris (2005) estimate that body mass ranged from 160 kg (352 lbs) to 280 kg (616 lbs), comparable to that of the Siberian Tiger.